uxdxdev/uxdxdev.github.io/content/blog/c4-model-plantuml-vscode/index.md

 I like the C4 model because it presents software systems like a map, I like maps, and know how to use the zoom feature of digital maps to get more detail if needed.
 You can start at the highest level System Landscape diagram and zoom in to a System Context for more information.
 If I want more detail I can zoom in again to a Container, and then continue zooming in for more and more detail.
 In this way I get just the right amount of information and if I want more information I go deeper.

-Another nice thing about the C4 model is that there are contraints on the number, types, and styling of elements you can use for a diagram.
+Another nice thing about the C4 model is that there are no contraints on the number, types, and styling of elements you can use for a diagram.
 At a minimum the diagram should make sense without worrying about layout, shape, color, or style.
-Simple nested boxes with titles, labels, and descriptions, alongside a diagram title and legend, are enough to fully communicate a specific level of a software system.
+Simple nested boxes with titles, labels, and descriptions, alongside a diagram title and legend are enough to fully communicate a specific level of a software system.

 ## References